carlhenrikrolf/microtonOS/learn/xenharmonic_chords.md

 **Release.**
 I define release chords as having five features: the root, the voice, fifths, octaves, and deletions.
-For example, consider the chord Am7.
+For example, consider the chord A-7 (A-minor seventh, sometimes m is used instead of -).
 The *root* (0 in any tuning system) is A---the lowest tone.
 The *voice* is the minor third (3 in 12edo).
-It is written as m in the chord symbol.
+It is written as - in the chord symbol.
 It can, however, be any other (ascending) interval and gives the chord its character.
 *Fifths* (7 in 12 edo) can be added (ascending) to already present notes in the chord.
 Adding a fifth above the root is so common it is not even notated.
-(Am7 without the fifth could be written as Am7(no5).)
+(Am7 without the fifth could be written as A-7(no5).)
 The minor seventh (10 in 12edo) is a fifth above the minot third.
 It is written as 7 in the chord symbol.
-A fifth can be added to the fifth to form an Am9 and/or to the seventh to form an Am11.
+A fifth can be added to the fifth to form an A-9 and/or to the seventh to form an A-11.
 Adding 11 fifths to the root would mean using all 12 tones of 12edo, which would be difficult to call a release chord.
 How many fifths that can be added vary according to personally tastes and musical styles, see the table below.
 |style     |voices (in 12edo)|fifths (number of)|